 While voice technology and natural language recognition in AI are still evolving technologies, they are hinting at a transition towards voice-assisted shopping.

 Case in point: Starbucks

-Starbucks launched its ‘My Starbucks Barista’ mobile app feature that uses AI to enable customers to place orders using voice command or messaging while suggesting them their personal favourites.
+Starbucks launched its ‘My Starbucks Barista’ mobile app feature that uses AI to enable customers to place orders using voice commands or messaging while suggesting to them their personal favourites.
 By leveraging artificial intelligence-powered voice, Starbucks aims at offering a more personalised customer experience.

 Looking to the future